raghvendra5688/Drug-Repurposing/data/README.md

 1. We first collected 556,134 SMILES strings for compounds used in the paper [Generative Recurrent Networks for De Novo Drug Design](https://doi.org/10.1002/minf.201700111) and combined it with 1,936,962 SMILES strings obtained from MOSES dataset [Molecular Sets (MOSES): A BenchmarkingPlatform for Molecular Generation Models](https://github.com/molecularsets/moses).
 This file is present in the `SMILES_Autoencoder/all_smiles.csv`

+2. We nex do the following:

+    * Run `cd SMILES_Autoencoder`

-2. We next run: `cd SMILES_Autoencoder; python cleanup_smiles.py all_smiles.csv all_smiles_revised.csv` to filter out compounds containing salts and remove stereochemical information.
+    * Run `python cleanup_smiles.py all_smiles.csv all_smiles_revised.csv` to filter out compounds containing salts and remove stereochemical information.
 We also filter compounds based on their length, restricting the final set to include compounds whose SMILES sequence lengths are in [10,128] allowing small sized compounds as well as large size ligands to be part of our chemical search space which is relatively bigger than that used in [Generative Recurrent Networks for De Novo Drug Design](https://doi.org/10.1002/minf.201700111).

 3. The resulting `all_smiles_revised.csv` contains 2,454,665 compounds.